jeanmathieupotvin/magic/README.md

 - `collect` : sequentially run `coll-index`, `coll-fetch` and `coll-assemble`.

 **Individual scripts**
 - `coll-index` : generate an index of all your collections stored on Scryfall.
 This creates a JSON file that contains an array of `Collection` objects.
+See section [The Collection object](#the-collection-object).
 - `coll-fetch` : fetch all collections listed in the index and store them in individual CSV files.
 - `coll-assemble` : assemble all individual collections' CSV files into a single CSV file.
 Rearrange columns for easier management.